Seasons-of-Rust/SoR-Lab-4/README.md

 same number of battles, then the battle is a tie.

 For this, we'll use the same `FightResult` enum as we did with the `Card` method.
+You'll need to work on the `fight_store` method on the `Shop` struct.

 Remember, when you're implementing this, you can use the `print_fight` method instead of `fight` if you want to see a log of the fight.
 Feel free to change this print method if you like!

 ### (info) A bit on iterators